RetroPie/RetroPie-Docs/docs/Speed-Issues.md

 Enable **Game Mode** in the TV settings for the input used for the Pi.
 This disables some image processing (smoothing, etc) which introduces latency when playing games.

+Certain models of older Vizio TVs (and possibly others) may exhibit input lag if switching over to the Raspberry Pi from a different HDMI source.
+Users have discovered that if the TV's HDMI input for the Pi is already selected/activated when the TV is powered on (as opposed to a Blu-ray player, game console, etc.), this input lag can be avoided. [source](https://retropie.org.uk/forum/topic/8552/psa-possible-source-of-controller-input-lag)

 ## Overclocking

 ### With RetroPie Setup Script